joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/30/us/covid-vaccine-testing-states.html?searchResultPosition=4

 **The Brilliance of Charo**\
 `The guitarist, singer, actress and comedian has long wrapped her prodigious talents in a glossy, over-the-top persona.
-Decades later, and still going strong, it’s time to take her seriously.`\
+Decades later, she’s still going strong, and it’s time to take her seriously.`\
 https://nytimes.com/2022/03/30/arts/music/charo.html?searchResultPosition=5

 **When the Master of the Erotic Thriller Fails to Thrill**\